 If you have a 100 Amp hour lithium battery (with a recommended draw of 80ah for best longevity), this means you can consume 20 cups before your battery reaches 20%.

 BUT…this assumes you are not putting anything back into your battery.

 A decent 200W solar panel (in good conditions) will add back in about 10-14amps, so unless you are drinking 20 cups in a row, you’ll barely notice the odd cuppa throughout the day.

 As a general guide, here’s some typical power draws from your average appliances again using the above calculation:

-So, what does it use when you aren’t using your inverter?
+So, what does your inverter use when you aren’t using it?

-A good inverter like an AllSpark Pure Sine Wave Inverter will have a very low no-load/idle power draw (0.3-0.6 amps), which means that while your inverter is sitting idle but still turned on, it will not be running your batteries flat.
+A good inverter like the AllSpark Pure Sine Wave Inverters will have a very low no-load/idle power draw (0.3-0.6 amps), which means that while your inverter is sitting idle but still turned on, it will not be running your batteries flat.